LordSnoosh/SEIR2222/work/w10/d2/01-react-state.md

 #### Component Needs Its Own Copy of the Non-State Data

-If a Function Component needs to remember its own copy of non-state data between renders, it can't simply define a variable in or outside of the function.
+If a Function Component needs to remember its own copy of non-state data between renders, it **can't** define a variable in or outside of the function.

 An example of this situation might be a list of components that each have their own timer created with `setInterval`.
 It would be necessary for each component to remember the id of its timer so that it can `clearInterval` at some point.

 There is another hook for this scenario:  [useRef](https://reactjs.org/docs/hooks-reference.html#useref).

 There's no need to cover it now, but it's good to know that the `useRef` hook allows a Function Component to remember non-state data between renders.
-Also, data remembered using a "ref" is mutable and can be updated.
+Also, data remembered using a "ref" is mutable and can be updated without triggering a re-render.

 ## React Fundamentals Chart Update